qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/parameters/index.rst.txt

    A collection of functions that get added to the QCoDeS Parameter class.

    In addition, two wrapper classes are provided to easily create ArrayParameters and MultiParameters.
+   MultiParameters created with this method become settable, sweepable and movable.